 lines of the PC.
 You can do this by monitoring the bus using

-LEDs with resistors.
-You should see the PC increment in
+errors.
+You should see the PC increment in binary after

-binary after every complete 6 cycles.
-The change occurs in
+every complete 6 cycles.
+The change occurs in the first two

 Video of Stage 2 working